openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

   service.
 * `Ease`_, a library for the classification of textual content.

-Analytics Devstack also includes the following edX components.
+Analytics devstack also includes the following edX components.

 * edX Analytics Data API.
 * edX Insights.